mrismanaziz/Reforestation/README.md

-## What did the sea say to the sand?
-"We have to stop meeting like this."
+## Did you hear that David lost his ID in prague?
+Now we just have to call him Dav.